saksham2001/saksham2001.github.io/_news/announcement_4.md

 related_posts: false
 ---

-My paper "Vital signs-based healthcare kiosks for screening chronic and infectious diseases: a systematic review" has been published in Nature Communications Medicine.
-Check it out [here](https://www.nature.com/articles/s43856-025-0028-z).
+Our paper "Vital signs-based healthcare kiosks for screening chronic and infectious diseases: a systematic review" has been published in Nature Communications Medicine.
+Check it out [here](https://www.nature.com/articles/s43856-025-00738-5).